Constant used in Rohwer's Formula given Evaporation Loss Per Day Solution

 Variables Used

-Mean Wind Velocity - (Measured in Meter per Second) - Mean Wind Velocity is the average velocity of the wind at certain height.
+Mean Wind Velocity - (Measured in Meter per Second) - Mean Wind Velocity refers to the wind in kilometers per hour at a height of about 9 meters above the ground.

 STEP 1: Convert Input(s) to Base Unit